-Mission: To protect the public's health and the environment by: preventing the contamination of ground and surface waters through inspections, monitoring, and consultation on septic systems; and by issuing permits for the proper construction and installation of septic systems.
+Our mission is to protect the public's health and the environment by: preventing the contamination of ground and surface waters through inspections, monitoring, and consultation on septic systems; and by issuing permits for the proper construction and installation of septic systems.

-Are you re-building after the fire?
 Here's important information you should know about your septic system before applying for a building permit.

 - Reviewing plans for proposed septic systems